secretstartups/handbook/hiring/job-families/index.html.md

 {add an overview; a brief description of the job family}

 ## Role
-{add brief description of the role} The {add the position title} reports to the {add the reporting position and link to the job family or headding (if on the same page).}.
+{add brief description of the role} The {add the position title} reports to the {add the reporting position and link to the job family or heading (if on the same page).}.

 ### Responsibilities
 * {add a bulleted list]